 Thank you to the New Zealand insect cards project for its support in the writing of this content.

 This article has been developed using resources by Dr Leilani Walker and Dr Christina Painting and illustrations by Emma Scheltema.
 Original material developed with support from the New Zealand Entomological Society.
-To buy a set of the Insects of New Zealand playing cards, see the list of stockists here.
+Search the internet to find out where to buy a set of the Insects of New Zealand playing cards.